kibu-australia/pushy/README.md

 By default pushy will dispatch on all relative URLs and absolute URLs that match the window's origin.
 This means that all external links will be bypassed.

-It is possible to specify which URLs are processable to pushy by specifying a custom predicate function `:processable-url?`.
-This function is passed a single argument which is an instance of `goog.URI`
+It is possible to specify which URLs are processable to pushy by specifying a custom predicate function `:processable-url?` in the constructor.
+This function is passed a single argument which is an instance of `goog.URI`.

 ### goog.history.HTML5History methods